xiaoschannel/Minecraft-Guides-Thaumcraft6/pages/11.flux-2/docs.md

 facebookenable: false
 ---

-Unlocked by scanning Flux clouds after releasing large amounts of Essentia from a cauldron.
+This can be unlocked by scanning a Rift